-Editor’s Note: As I mention in the first Tips & Tricks post, there is great value in the little tidbits picked up along one’s journey in life.
+Editor’s Note: There is great value in the little tidbits picked up along one’s journey in life.
 It is especially true in many disciplines, where skills is sharpened over time practicing one’s craft.
 It is no different in the field of engineering & development – small but useful tidbits that are rarely documented.
 With this in mind, we thought it would offer short little posts from our MVP developer community at Acumatica that we felt would be of value to Acumatica developers.
 Expect a number of these posts in the coming months.

 This is the second in our series Developer Tips & Tricks posts from Gabriel Michaud, a former Acumatica employee who managed our Montreal Labs and now has his own company, Velixo and one of our Acumatica Developer MVPs.